ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ing in pronunciation, and reading more understandingly.
-They are better spellers, and define words with more
-ease and accuracy.
-They obtain a practical knowledge
-of geography in almost half the time required by the
-others, as the newspaper has made them familiar with
-the location of the important places, nations, their gov-
-ernments and doings on the globe.
-They are better
-grammarians; for, having become so familiar with every
-variety of style in the newspapers, — from the common-
-place advertisement to the finished and classical oration
 of the statesman, — they more readily comprehend the
 meaning of the text, and consequently analyze its con-
 struction with accuracy.
 They write better composi-